OUR KEY ACTIVITIES:

 OPEN-POLLINATED SEED PROJECT

 Our open-pollinated seed project provides free high quality seed that can be replanted each year to destitute farm workers and other needy people in Zimbabwe.
-In 2017, we distributed more than 4,500 seed packs followed by 8,000 in 2018.
+In 2017, we distributed more than 4 500 seed packs and in 2021 we achieved a record 12,000 seed packs.

 SCHOOL FEES PROJECT